 Vaping360 takes a look at the best sub ohm tanks on the market.
-Our team has vaped on over 100 different sub ohm tanks over the past few years and the below sub tanks are our top 10 picks.
-There are hundreds of sub tanks now available to purchase, but we have done our best to provide you with the top 10 (in no specific order).
+Our team has vaped on hundreds of different sub ohm tanks over the past few years and the below sub tanks are our top 10 picks.
+There are hundreds of sub tanks now available to purchase, but we have done our best to provide you with the top picks (in no specific order).

 If you are looking for a sub ohm tank then have a browse through our best of list below to help you make your purchase decision.

 - Size: 24 mm (D) x 46.5 mm (L)

 - Material: 316L stainless steel + pyrex glass

 - Stylish knurled surface to replicate the appearance of mesh

 Freemax is leading the mesh revolution with their latest sub ohm tank.
 It’s available in a wide range of colors and styles.
 The Fireluke Mesh uses mesh kanthal coil heads to increase surface area and flavor.
 Another advantage to mesh is that they last much longer than your typical coil.

 The tank has a smooth airflow system and puts out tons of thick clouds.
 It is 24 mm in diameter and it holds 3.5 mL of juice.
 The Fireluke Mesh takes sub ohming to a new level with its unique coil heads.
 The tank has a fresh look that sets it apart from the sea of generic tanks out there.